teamArbitraryNumber/Radiant-Tactics-2/README.md

 ## Class Diagram:
 The relationships between all of the classes and there functions within them:
 ![alt text](images/class_diagram.png)
+Object is an abstract class, as well as character which inherits from object.
+Each of the players and enemies will inherit from character.
+The player contains an inventory which contains functions to get items.
+The Game Manager class manages the logic of the game, including the player's turn, and  enemy's turn.
+The game map is essentially an array of pointers to these characters or objects that inherit from the object class.
+The null initialized objects can either represent a door or a barrier, and are represented as so on the map.
 ## Use Case Diagram:
 Describes the actors in the game and what they can do:
 ![alt text](images/use_case_diagram.png)